Alfresco/alfresco-ng2-components/docs/content-services/components/content-metadata-card.component.md

 ## Custom metadata panels

 If there is a need to display some custom node properties that require additional UI or data to be fetched you can define custom metadata panels for the metadata component.
-After creating custom compoent to be displayed it has to be registered in [Extension Service](../../extensions/services/extension.service.md).
+After creating custom component to be displayed it has to be registered in [Extension Service](../../extensions/services/extension.service.md).
 Both `panelTitle` and `component` properties have to be defined.